-Unless you have been living under a rock, then you must have seen one Harry Potter movie or the other.
+Unless you have been living under a rock, then you must have seen at least one Harry Potter movie.
 This presumption is not misplaced seeing as the franchise, is not just one of the most popular movie franchises in the world, but also one of the highest-grossing of all times.
 However, if you somehow missed out on the sheer wizardry brilliance of Harry Potter, and would love to rectify that anomaly, then we have got a list of the best and worst Harry Potter movies right here.

 7 Harry Potter Movies Ranked From Best To Worst